Leadership & Executive Team

 Laura Trouille, PhD

-Laura Trouille, PhD, has been leading the Adler’s Citizen Science efforts since June 2015.
-Before that time she held a dual postdoctoral position at Northwestern University and at the Adler, as an observational astronomer (examining supermassive black holes) and a science-education researcher (on the impact of lesson plans incorporating computational thinking into K-12 STEM education).
+Laura Trouille, PhD, has been leading the science engagement efforts since June 2015.
+Before that time, she held a dual postdoctoral position at Northwestern University and at the Adler, as an observational astronomer (examining supermassive black holes) and a science-education researcher (on the impact of lesson plans incorporating computational thinking into K-12 STEM education).
 She earned a Bachelors’ Degree summa cum laude from Dartmouth College and holds a doctorate in Astronomy from the University of Wisconsin-Madison.